galaxyproject/training-material/topics/statistics/tutorials/machinelearning/tutorial.md

 # Data upload

 The datasets required for this tutorial contain 9 features of breast cancer which include the thickness of clump, cell-size, cell-shape and so on ([more information](https://github.com/EpistasisLab/penn-ml-benchmarks/tree/master/datasets/classification/breast-w)).
-In addition to these features, the training dataset contains one more column as `target`.
+In addition to these features, the training dataset contains one more column named `target`.
+The `target` column labels the data.
 It has a binary value (0 or 1) for each row. `0` indicates no breast cancer and `1` indicates breast cancer.
 The test dataset does not contain the `target` column.

 > ### {% icon hands_on %} Hands-on: Data upload